toftfl/esphome_components/README.md

 ## ESPHome custom components

 My creation of a nilan component for ESPHome.
-See xxx for more details.
+See https://github.com/Jopand/esphome_components for more details.
 Created my own readonly.yaml  config